-In a bid to woo users with its impressive picture and sound quality, Sony — one of the established TV brands in the country — keeps launching new smart TVs from time to time with new technologies.
+In a bid to woo users with its impressive picture and sound quality, Sony — one of the country’s established TV brands, keeps launching new smart TVs from time to time with new technologies.

 With the help of Cognitive Processor XR, the TV behaves like the human brain and understands how humans see and hear, delivering a realistic and immersive experience to the viewer.

-The processor delivers an intelligence reflecting human cognitive characteristics, which detects the viewer’s focal points and cross-analyses numerous image quality elements to produce a picture that is more natural and closer to human memory.
+The processor delivers an intelligence reflecting human cognitive characteristics, which detects the viewer’s focal points and cross-analyses numerous image quality elements to produce a more natural picture and closer to human memory.

 The company claims it to be a new processing method that goes beyond conventional Artificial Intelligence (AI).

 With an elegant finish, a sleek supporting stand, and an enormous 55-inch with thin-bezel display, the smart TV is captivating to watch and enjoyable to look at.
 The good is that the minimalist design simply helps in maximizing the screen and minimizing the bezel.

 The 55-inch TV with the company’s Triluminos technology is similar to the quantum dot technology used on televisions marketed as QLED TVs.
 It features a 120Hz refresh rate that is also variable along with auto low-latency mode.

 The TV comes with a 4K resolution with support for HDR with the HLG, HDR10, and Dolby Vision formats, as well as Dolby Audio and Dolby Atmos for sound.